-Alabama 59 is the main thoroughfare from the coastal resort towns of Gulf Shores and Orange Beach to Interstate 10 at Loxley and Interstate 65 (via Alabama 287).
-The route doubles as Gulf Shores Parkway, a four-lane corridor stretching from Alabama 182 on the Gulf of Mexico to Interstate 65 at Exit 37.
+Alabama State Route 59 is the main thoroughfare from the coastal resort towns of Gulf Shores and Orange Beach to I-10 at Loxley and I-65 (via SR 287).
+The route doubles as Gulf Shores Parkway, a four-lane corridor stretching from SR 182 on the Gulf of Mexico to Interstate 65 at Exit 37.
 Widening of the highway was completed by 1996.

 The northern portion of SR 59 winds through pine forest and low rolling hills.
 South from I-10, the arterial travels through a mixture of agricultural areas, town centers, commercial development and increased suburban housing toward the coast.